-In the extreme recession scenario, AIU's Day 0 SCR coverage ratio is projected to decrease from 154% to 114% following a reduction in the level of own funds and increase in the SCR.
+In the extreme recession scenario, AlU's Day 0 SCR coverage ratio is projected to decrease from 154% to 114% following a reduction in the level of own funds and increase in the SCR.
 On Day 1 it falls to 92% following the larger reduction in level of own funds relative to the SCR.
-In this scenario Non-transferring Policyholders are worse off following the Proposed Transfer.
-This is due to the more material impact that COVID-19 is expected to have on the business transferring in from AEL than the Italian medical malpractice portfolio transferring out to AA.
-However, AIU would still be able to pay claims as they arise even though the coverage ratio has dropped below 100%, since own funds are still positive.
+In this scenario AlU Policyholders, and Transferring AEL to AlU Policyholders, are worse off following the Proposed Transfer.
+However, AlU would still be able to pay claims as they arise.